-Post period end, on 26 July 2022 the Company successfully raised £425,000 from new and existing shareholders, including £80,000 from Directors of the Company, to support the pursuit of acquisition opportunities.
+To implement this strategy, on 26 July 2022 the Company successfully raised £425,000 from new and existing shareholders, including £80,000 from Directors of the Company, to enable the Company to select, negotiate and complete an acquisition.
 The Board appreciates the continued support shown by shareholders during this fund raise.